-- 13 Future potential P2IP activities include construction of rearing and acclimation facilities and fish - passage-related facilities.
-Construction of acclimation facilities is being considered at Ford Fish - 15 Hatchery, which is owned by Reclamation.
-Construction of interim or permanent upstream and - downstream passage is being considered at the five dams within the study area..
-Construction - 17 activities at these locations could impact ITAs, particularly where new facilities change existing - 18 access and uses. - 19 The specific location or design of new facilities is currently unknown; therefore, future - 20 environmental compliance processes and Tribal coordination would occur prior to the initiation of - 21 any construction or ground-disturbing activity.
-Similar to the above, the Co-lead Agencies would - reach out to the appropriate Tribe on a project-by-project basis to seek their understanding of what - 23 assets in the vicinity of the location are held in trust.
-The Co-lead Agencies could then coordinate - 24 with the Tribes to avoid adverse impacts, when possible.
-If avoidance of adverse impacts on ITAs is - 25 not feasible, the Co-lead Agencies would engage with the appropriate Tribes to discuss ways to - avoid, minimize, or mitigate the adverse impacts. - 27 Reasonably foreseeable future actions are associated with Grand Coulee and Chief Joseph dams, - 28 which are both federally managed.
-Most of these future actions relate to repair or maintenance of - 29 the dams and associated facilities, which is not anticipated to have adverse impacts on ITAs.
-Future - 30 P2IP activities that involve construction, including ground disturbance and installation of new - facilities and building, could have the potential to impact ITAs where those activities coincide with - 32 Tribally or federally owned lands.
-However, the majority of the proposed activities are consistent - with the current and ongoing use of these P2IP locations and therefore, are anticipated to have little - 34 impact.
-Application of environmental protection measures and mitigation measures (as described in - 35 Appendix F) would further minimize potential impacts on ITAs.
-Overall, cumulative impacts are - 36 unlikely when the Proposed Action is considered with other reasonably foreseeable future actions.
+Future potential P2IP activities include construction of rearing and acclimation facilities and fish passage-related facilities.
+Construction of acclimation facilities is being considered at Ford Fish Hatchery, which is owned by Reclamation.
+Construction of interim or permanent upstream and downstream passage is being considered at the five dams within the Study Area.
+Construction activities at these locations could impact ITAs, particularly where new facilities change existing access and uses.

+The specific location or design of new facilities is currently unknown; therefore, future environmental compliance processes and Tribal coordination would occur prior to the initiation of any construction or ground-disturbing activity.
+Similar to the above, the Co-lead Agencies would reach out to the appropriate Tribe on a project-by-project basis to seek the Tribe's understanding of what assets in the vicinity of the location are held in trust.
+The Co-lead Agencies could then coordinate with the Tribes to avoid adverse impacts, when possible.
+If avoidance of adverse impacts on ITAs is not feasible, the Co-lead Agencies would engage, as appropriate, with the respective Tribe(s) to discuss ways to avoid, minimize, or mitigate the adverse impacts.

+Reasonably foreseeable future actions are associated with Grand Coulee and Chief Joseph dams, which are both federally managed.
+Most of these future actions relate to repair or maintenance of the dams and associated facilities, which is not anticipated to have adverse impacts on ITAs.
+Future P2IP activities that involve construction, including ground disturbance and installation of new facilities and building, could have the potential to impact ITAs where those activities coincide with Tribally or federally owned lands.
+However, the majority of the proposed activities are consistent with the current and ongoing use of these P2IP locations and, therefore, are anticipated to have little impact.
+Application of EPMs and mitigation measures (as described in Appendix F) would further minimize potential impacts on ITAs.
+Overall, cumulative impacts are unlikely when the Proposed Action is considered with other reasonably foreseeable future actions.